 Narrow AI is designed to perform a specific or narrow task such as facial recognition or only performing an internet search or driving a car.
 In the future, it’s expected that we will develop general AI that can perform multiple tasks.

 To put this into context, narrow AI can perform more effectively than a human at a specific task like playing chess, whereas general AI could mimic or outperform a human in performing multiple tasks or disciplines.

 Machine learning is also commonly referenced when talking about AI.
 While it can seem like a logical fit, the reality is that AI is not a single thing.
 Instead, it represents a broad field of many disciplines, ranging from robotics to machine learning.

 The insurance market today is still controlled in most parts by large national brands with legacy product lines that haven’t diversified or change in decades.
 This makes the sector ripe for disruption in a similar way that the personal transportation sector has been turned upside down by Uber.

 With new Insurtech entrants such as Lemonade entering the market, we are starting to see this disruption getting into its stride.

 A recent report predicts that “radically safer” vehicles, including driverless technology, will shrink the car insurance industry by a whopping 60% over the next 25 years.
-However, the revolution in autonomous vehicles also presents opportunities for insurers in three key areas:
+This rise in autonomous vehicles presents an opportunity to insures:

-- Product liability insurance for sensors and/or algorithms
+- Product liability insurance for sensors and algorithms

 - Insuring against infrastructure problems

-Therefore, a key concern introducing new technologies will be in convincing customers that automation isn’t simply a Trojan horse for denying their claims — a worry that 60% of consumers have expressed about purchasing coverage via chatbot, according to a recent survey by Vertafore.
+In an industry where two-thirds of consumers find the products on sale confusing, trust is crucial to successful adoption and application of AI.
+Therefore, a key concern when introducing new technologies will be convincing customers that automation isn’t merely a Trojan horse for denying their claims — a worry that 60% of consumers have expressed about purchasing coverage via chatbot, according to a recent survey by Vertafore.